This long long post details some homemade modifications, repairs and fixes I have done over the years.

 Propane range install

 This winter at Christmas was the last straw, Our Dickinson Bristol diesel stove belched black soot all over my top sides and cockpit for the last time.
-Then it rained and greasy black snot ran down the windows and cabin walls.
-It was my fault for turning off the blower fan, but I have had it.
-The cast iron monster is either becoming an anchor or going up for sale.

 I haven't started the conversion yet, but I ordered a stainless steel RV stove on E-bay.
 My initial research revolved around answering the question of whether to get a so called marine unit versus a unit built for campers and trailers.
 All the used marine units I checked out were from company's out of business.
 I chose to buy a brand new dented Dometic, that way I know parts are readily available.